 Makenzie Simmons, of Frederick Douglass High School, was selected to receive the Gladys Noon Spellman Scholarship Award.

 Dr. Beatrice Tignor accepts the Gladys Noon Spellman Public Service Award.

 LaVonn Reedy Thomas, luncheon chair, was celebrated for dedicated service to the event for eight years.

 County Executive Rushern L. Baker, III welcomes attendees to the 33rd Annual Women’s History Month Luncheon

 “Serving Together • Serving All”

-On March 15th, Prince George’s County will hold its 33rd Annual Women’s History Month Luncheon to celebrate the dynamic accomplishments of women who serve in and partner with government and their impact on people and communities.
-We have taken the national theme, Nevertheless She Persisted: Women Who Fight All Forms of Discrimination Against Women, to acknowledge the full-service of government in the support of and defense of women.
-The National Women’s Project web site explains the theme and its honorees as follows: The 2018 National Women’s History theme presents the opportunity to honor women who have shaped America’s history and its future through their tireless commitment to ending discrimination against women and girls.
+On March 15th, Prince George’s County held its 33rd Annual Women’s History Month Luncheon to celebrate the dynamic accomplishments of women who serve in and partner with government and their impact on people and communities.

+The theme, “Serving Together.
+Serving All.” highlighted the full-service of government in support of and defense of women.
+The national celebration, Nevertheless She Persisted: Women Who Fight All Forms of Discrimination Against Women, honored women who have shaped America’s history and its future through their tireless commitment to ending discrimination against women and girls.
 Through this theme we celebrate women fighting not only against sexism, but also against the many intersecting forms of discrimination faced by American women including discrimination based on race and ethnicity, class, disability, sexual orientation, veteran status, and many other categories.